lucj/IoT-demo-project/README.md

 In the current version, this application is not suitable for production use but it's a good starting point to create a backend for personal or startup projects.

+Let's start with [the first step](./step0) and create a simple simulator in Bash.

 # Licence

 The MIT License (MIT)